leesei/leesei.github.io/src/content/post/crypto.md

 [The Third NIST Workshop on Block Cipher Modes of Operation 2023 | CSRC](https://csrc.nist.gov/Events/2023/third-workshop-on-block-cipher-modes-of-operation)

 [Modes of Operation - Computerphile - YouTube](https://www.youtube.com/watch?v=Rk0NIQfEXBA)
-**ECB**: simply divides a message into 16 byte blocks, preserves pattern (for experts only: ECB should never be used except in some very specific cases)
+**ECB (Electronic codebook)**: simply divides a message into 16 byte blocks, preserves pattern (for experts only: ECB should never be used except in some very specific cases)
-**CBC**: first block XORed with Initialization Vector (IV) (nonce), every other block XORed with the ciphertext of the block preceding it; however this introduces dependency on previous block and encryption cannot be parallelized
+**CBC (Cipher-block chaining)**: first block XORed with Initialization Vector (IV) (nonce), every other block XORed with the ciphertext of the block preceding it; however this introduces dependency on previous block and encryption cannot be parallelized
+**PCBC (Propagating cipher-block chaining)**: similar to CBC, but the plaintext is also XORed with the ciphertext for next round
-**CTR**: uses counter and nonce (similar to IV) per block to allow each block to be encrypted concurrently
+**CTR (Counter mode)**: uses counter and nonce (similar to IV) per block to allow each block to be encrypted concurrently **GCM (Galois/Counter Mode)**: authenticated encryption with associated data (AEAD), Galois MAC is computed and used for next round

 CBC mode is suspectable to [Padding oracle attack (Vaudenay Attack)](https://www.wikiwand.com/en/articles/Padding_oracle_attack)
 [Moxie Marlinspike >> Blog >> The Cryptographic Doom Principle](https://moxie.org/2011/12/13/the-cryptographic-doom-principle.html)